Monday, 31 January 2022

 Everyone thinks he has to follow some Guru or Godmen, but all these methods are full of frustrations and give no real satisfaction.+

 Advaita is not a theory.
 Advaita is the nature of the truth.
-Advaita is the nature of the Soul, the ‘Self’.
-Advaita is the Soul itself’.
+Advaita is the nature of the invisible Soul, the Self.
+Advaita is the invisible Soul itself.
 Advaita is the nature of God in truth because Rigveda says the Soul itself’ is God.

 Rig Veda: ~ 'Prajnanam Brahma'- Consciousness is the ultimate reality or Brahman or God in truth.